GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: The GradingAttack Framework

 \subsection{Adversarial Prompt Generation}

-To accommodate various attack methods for evaluating LLM based ASAG models without modifying the attack framework, we design an adversarial prompt generation module that integrates both token-level and prompt-level attack methods to generate adversarial prompts, enabling effective attacks on LLM based ASAG models.
-The pseudocode implementation is provided in Appendix \ref{app:pseudocode}.
+To accommodate various attack methods for evaluating LLM based grading agents without modifying the attack framework, we design an adversarial prompt generation module that integrates both token-level and prompt-level attack methods to generate adversarial prompts, enabling effective attacks on grading agents.

-\paragraph{Token-level Attack.} A token-level attack optimizes an attack suffix appended to the grading prompt, directing the ASAG model toward a targeted grading outcome through iterative refinement.
-We formulate the adversarial prompt $P'$ as:

-where $f(P)$ represents the adversarial transformation function that generates the attack suffix.
+\paragraph{Token-level Attack.} A token-level attack optimizes an attack suffix appended to the grading prompt, directing the grading agent toward a targeted grading outcome through iterative refinement.
+We formulate the adversarial prompt $P'$ as: $P' = P \oplus f(P)$, where $f(P)$ represents the adversarial transformation function that generates the attack suffix.
 Different token-level attack methods can be implemented by defining specific forms of $f(P)$. $\oplus$ denotes the concatenation operation.

 To optimize the attack suffix, different adversarial transformation functions $f(P)$ correspond to different loss functions $\mathcal{L}$, but they share the common objective of minimizing the loss for generating the target grading outcome $r_{target}$.